 >> NOTE ABOUT UNVENTILATED PROPANE HEATERS: Unventilated propane heaters like Mr. Buddies, unlike electric ones, put more moisture into the air when used.

-3. Freezing Tanks, Water Hoses, & Sewer Hoses
+3. Freezing Temps Means Freezing Tanks, Water Hoses, Sewer Hoses, and More

 If you’re hooked up to water and/or sewer in freezing weather, you will definitely need to take some extra precautions to keep these exposed water lines from freezing.